-This month we have a top ten list consisting of covers of one of Rolling Stone Magazine’s Top 500 songs of all time, Dolly Parton’s 1974 #1 country hit “Jolene.”
-Jolene, Jolene, Jolene, Jolene, the song has only 200 words but appears to have been covered at least that many times.
-This song of love and jealousy obviously resonates with artists as well as fans.
-Musicians of all genres from all over the world have performed and recorded “Jolene” and the covers have reached the top 40 charts in multiple countries.
+Jolene, Jolene, Jolene-Jolene!
+“Jolene” has only 200 words but appears to have been covered at least that many times.
+One of Rolling Stone magazine’s Top 500 songs of all time, Dolly Parton’s 1974 #1 country hit is a song of love and jealousy that clearly continues to resonate with artists as well as fans.
+Musicians of all genres from all over the world have performed and recorded “Jolene” and the covers have reached the top 40 in multiple countries.

 Growing up with a bunch of hillbillies who came north, I was well acquainted with the song as a child, even though it was released the year I was born.
 But it wasn’t until 1995 when I heard Paula Cole perform a rendition of “Jolene” (that included a literal beatbox breakdown by Paula) that the song would become a permanent part of my psyche.
-After that chance encounter, it seemed as if every couple of years I would stumble upon a surprising, possibly shocking, or just downright terrible, new or new-to-me cover of “Jolene” and now, submitted for your approval, is my list of the ten best.
-(Spoiler Alert: the Paula Cole version didn’t make the list.)
+After that chance encounter, it seemed as if every couple of years I would stumble upon a surprising, possibly shocking, or just downright terrible, new or new-to-me cover of “Jolene.”
+Allow me to share with you my list of the ten best.
+(Spoiler alert: the Paula Cole version didn’t make the list.)

 The White Stripes – 2004

 The now-defunct Detroit duo’s blues/rock version may be the best cover of “Jolene” in the last 20 years.

 Olivia Newton-John added a disco twist to the country-fried hit with a Niles Rodgers-esque guitar lick backing the track.

 Iranian pop star Leila Forouhar covers “Jolene” with a Persian flair.